Ferlab-Ste-Justine/envoy-transport-control-plane/README.md

       cluster_ca_certificate: Path to a CA certificate to authentify the backend certificate if the backend expects a tls connection as well.
       cluster_client_certificate: Path to a client certificate to present to the backend.
 If the backend doesn't validate client certs, a dummy certificate can be passed here.
       cluster_client_key: Path to a client key to present to the backend.
+      use_http_listener: Whether to use an L7 http listener instead of L4 tcp as part of the tls termination.
+Useful to negotiate http version with clients.
   ...
 ```